 Some studies have drawn a link between oral cancers and mouthwashes containing alcohol; however, experts agree that these studies are conflicting and provide weak epidemiological evidence.
 Still, when comparing non-alcohol against alcohol mouthwashes, researchers have found that the alcohol component offers little additional benefits in terms of plaque and gingivitis control.
-With this is in mind, you may want to consider a non-alcohol mouthwash if you are concerned about any potential health effects.
+With this in mind, you may want to consider a non-alcohol mouthwash if you are concerned about any potential health effects.

-If you aren’t sure which type of mouthwash to choose, look for the ADA Seal of Acceptance, which demonstrates the efficacy and safety of a product, based on careful evaluates from the ADA Council on Scientific Affairs.
+If you aren’t sure which type of mouthwash to choose, look for the ADA Seal of Acceptance, which demonstrates the efficacy and safety of a product, based on careful evaluations from the ADA Council on Scientific Affairs.